therion23/TAC/README.md

 Of course, it would be easy to modify for any Windows or WhateverNIX purposes, and i did have a few attempts at that, however, question is if it is really useful in present day.

+I simply cannot find the original documentation, nor the source for TACSETUP, so i uploaded the last config file i used myself, and you will have to figure out the rest yourselves.

 Copyright (C) 1992 till present day by Nocturnal Productions, Copenhagen, Denmark.

 All rights hereby donated to the Public Domain.
 Keep my name on it, if you are a Gent, but not strictly necessary - a frown from me won't get you in any court.